 So you’d like to take advantage of the 1031 exchange rule — but how do you know if your property and the replacement property qualify?

-- You must have owned and held the home for at least 24 months immediately preceding the 1031 exchange; and
+- You must have owned and held the property for at least 24 months immediately preceding the 1031 exchange; and

 - You must have rented the subject property at fair market rates to other people for at least 14 days (or more) during each of the preceding two years; and

-For example, if you rent out your vacation home at least 14 days per year for two consecutive years, don’t live in it more than 14 days per year, and it’s considered an investment property in the eyes of the IRS, it is eligible for the 1031 exchange.
+For example, if you rent out your vacation home at least 14 days per year for two consecutive years, don’t live in it more than 14 days per year, and it’s considered an investment property in the eyes of the IRS, it could be eligible for the 1031 exchange.

-- You must own the home for at least two years after exercising the 1031 exchange; and
+- You must own the property for at least two years after exercising the 1031 exchange; and

 - You must rent it out for at least 14 days per year; and

-- You cannot use the home for personal enjoyment for more than 10% of the days the home is rented out, or more than 14 days per year.
+- You cannot use the property for personal enjoyment for more than 14 days per year or 10% of the days the home is rented out.

 When in doubt, talk to a professional

 Real estate taxes can get complicated fast.
 It’s best to partner with a real estate accountant and a top real estate agent with experience in selling second homes.
 They can help you determine your net profits and identify opportunities to mitigate your capital gains tax so you don’t pay more than you absolutely must.